MarsUniversity/ECE382/source/labs/lab1/index.md

 ## Objectives

 You'll write your first complete assembly language program using what you've learned in class.
-You'll need all of the skills you've learned to this point
+You'll need:

 - the instruction set
 - addressing modes